DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 13. Patch Management Policy

-  - All Workstations, servers, software, system components etc. owned by {{CompanyName}} must have up-to-date system security patches installed to protect the asset from known vulnerabilities.
+  - All Workstations, servers, software, system components etc. owned by {{companyName}} must have up-to-date system security patches installed to protect the asset from known vulnerabilities.
   - Where ever possible all systems, software must have automatic updates enabled for system patches released from their respective vendors.
 Security patches have to be installed within one month of release from the respective vendor and have to follow the process in accordance with change control process.
   - Any exceptions to this process have to be documented.

 ## 14. Remote Access policy

-  - It is the responsibility of {{CompanyName}} employees, contractors, vendors and agents with remote access privileges to company network to ensure that their remote access connection is given the same consideration as the user's on-site connection to {{CompanyName}}.
+  - It is the responsibility of {{companyName}} employees, contractors, vendors and agents with remote access privileges to company network to ensure that their remote access connection is given the same consideration as the user's on-site connection to {{companyName}}.
   - Secure remote access must be strictly controlled.
 Control will be enforced by two factor authentication via one-time password authentication or public/private keys with strong pass- phrases.
-  - Vendor accounts with access to {{CompanyName}} network will only be enabled during the time period the access is required and will be disabled or removed once access is no longer required.
+  - Vendor accounts with access to {{companyName}} network will only be enabled during the time period the access is required and will be disabled or removed once access is no longer required.
   - Remote access connection will be setup to be disconnected automatically after 30 minutes of inactivity
-  - All hosts that are connected to {{CompanyName}} its internal networks via remote access technologies will be monitored on a regular basis.
+  - All hosts that are connected to {{companyName}} its internal networks via remote access technologies will be monitored on a regular basis.
   - All remote access accounts used by vendors or 3rd parties will be revoked if there is no further business justification.
-  - Vendor accounts with access to the {{CompanyName}} network will only be enabled during the time period the access is required and will be disabled or removed once access is no longer required.
+  - Vendor accounts with access to the {{companyName}} network will only be enabled during the time period the access is required and will be disabled or removed once access is no longer required.

 ## 15. Change control Process